LeafSnap and Simple Keyboard Took removed from Google Playstore

 To give you highlights from the past few years:

-Google remove the video player from the Play Store because it mentions the .ass subtitle format.
+Google removed the video player from the Play Store because it mentions the .ass subtitle format.

-Hiroshi Lockheimer personally apologized for removing Podcast Addicts from the Play Store, and the app has now been re-store.
+Hiroshi Lockheimer apologized for removing Podcast Addicts from the Play Store, and the app has now been restored.

 Google is restoring the Unified Chat app to the Play Store after it was removed by mistake.

-AutoVoice remove from the Play Store due to inappropriate user abuse.
+AutoVoice was removed from the Play Store due to inappropriate user abuse.

 Leave a Reply